 Pituitary tumors that are pushing on the optic nerves or that are overproducing particular hormones typically need to be surgically removed.
 How successfully the surgery goes depends on the nature, location, size, and degree of the tumor's infiltration into the surrounding tissues.
 Pituitary tumors are most commonly treated surgically using two basic methods:

+Transsphenoidal approach: This is the most commonly used method for removing pituitary tumors.
+Transsphenoidal surgery is performed on the sphenoid sinus, a hollow in the skull that is situated below the brain and below the nasal passages.
 Large tumors could be challenging to remove in this manner, especially if they have spread to surrounding nerves or brain tissue.
 The transsphenoidal method offers many benefits, including that no part of the brain is contacted during surgery, minimising the risk of brain damage.

 Radiation therapy kills tumor cells by using high-energy x-rays or particle waves.
 An expert in this field of medicine is referred to as a radiation oncologist.
 An external source of radiation is aimed toward the tumor.
 If a tumor persists or reappears after surgery and creates signs and symptoms that drugs are unable to treat, radiation therapy can be helpful.